etclabscore/core-geth/docs/getting-started/mordor-guide.md

 ---

 !!! tip "Mordor Testnet"
     Mordor is a PoW Ethereum Classic testnet.
-A testnet allows developers to perform specific tests.
-Developers may want to test protocol changes, test a smart contract, or interact with the network in anyway that does not require real EthClassic (ETC)—just don’t test on mainnet, mainnet is for production.
+A testnet allows developers to test transactions before deploying them with real value on the mainnet.
+Developers may want to test protocol changes, test a smart contract, or interact with the network in any way that does not require real EthClassic (ETC)—just don’t test on mainnet, mainnet is for production.

 ## Summary: